Show / Hide Table of Contents

 Open a PE file

-of a PE file.
+You can open a file on disk or parse a byte array of a PE file.
 This methods is the best if you have very small files, or intend to write/change the PE file, because a whole copy of the file is hold in memory and only the copy is changed, not the original file on disk.
 You can than store the changes to a new file.

 For larger files the memory usage reflects the size of the input file and the performance starts to decrease with files larger than 10 MB.